 The purpose of this initiative is to assist economically emerging economies with affordable access to premium Agile events and speakers.

 It is an economy that is developing from a traditional economy (focused on agriculture and the export of raw material), to a more advanced economy focused on industrialisation (the use of machines instead of people to make things easier and cheaper).

-- Europe, Middle East & Africa: Czech Republic, Egypt, Greece, Hungary, Poland, Qatar, Russia, South Africa, Turkey, United Arab Emirates
+- Europe, Middle East & Africa (EMEA): Bulgaria, Czech Republic, Egypt, Greece, Hungary, Poland, Qatar, Romania, Russia, South Africa, Turkey, Ukraine, United Arab Emirates

-- Asia: China, India, Indonesia, Korea, Malaysia, Pakistan, Philippines, Taiwan, Thailand
+- Asia: Bangladesh, China, India, Indonesia, Korea, Malaysia, Pakistan, Phillipines, Taiwan, Thailand

 These economies share common characteristics, such as:

 - Rapid growth (due to a focus on industrialisation, usually undertaken by the leaders of the country to provide a better quality of life for their people)

 - High volatility (especially due to currency fluctuations and natural disasters)